oktavianuu/python-file-processing/sqlite/sqlite3.md

 ```

 #### sqlite3 - inserting data
-To insert data to our table, we'll use 'INSERT INTO' statement.
-Its syntax is as follow:
+To insert data into a table, we'll use `INSERT INTO` statement as follow:
 ```python
 INSERT INTO table_name (column1, column2, column3, ..., columnN)
 VALUES (value1, value2, value3, ..., value4)